apiel/zicBox/NOTE.md

     - make icon in silver instead of white in order to make it more conductive
     - pad effect seem not to work properlly
     - display hole is too big
+    - might move number in empty spot?
+Or need to find a better way to utilize those empty spot..
+    - add a pin going to front panel for LED (and 5v)

 ## method function pointer

 See if I can use